UWB and UW Seal

 ( http://faculty.washington.edu/zander )

-Course description: Refining and extending the concepts and skills introduced in CSS342, students develop competencies associated with problem-solving, design, testing, programming, and management techniques.
-By the end of this quarter, you will be confident C++ programmers and will be comfortable with the basics of object-oriented design and programming.
-You will understand how to analyze a problem and design a solution, recognizing when existing techniques and software are reusable.
+Course content: Refining and extending the concepts and skills introduced in CSS342, you further develop problem-solving, design, programming, and testing competencies.
 You will know many basic data structures, algorithms, and the tradeoffs among memory, running time, and implementation time associated with them.
-Topics include: data abstraction, trees, tables and priority queues, graphs, computational complexity and algorithm analysis.
+Topics include: data abstraction, trees, hash tables, priority queues (heaps), graphs, computational complexity and algorithm analysis.
 Formal automata theory as it applies to programming languages is introduced including regular expressions, grammars, and Turing machines.

-Announcements: Remember, do not allow non-CSS students in the labs (most importantly so they will not consume our resources).
+Do not allow non-CSS students in our labs (so they will not consume our resources).
 If resource consumption is abused, your lab fee will be increased.